vivin-neelankavil/Jio_IPTV/README.md

     /mnt/sdcard/htdocs
     ```

-  After you have pasted the 'tsjiotv' folder, the directory structure of the 'htdocs' directory should look like this
+  &ensp; &ensp;   After you have pasted the 'tsjiotv' folder, the directory structure of the 'htdocs' directory should look like this

     /mnt/sdcard/htdocs/tsjiotv/